Elise Stefanik: Early career

 After graduating from Harvard, Stefanik joined the George W. Bush administration as a staff member for the U.S. Domestic Policy Council.
 Stefanik later worked in the office of Joshua Bolten, the White House chief of staff.
 In 2009, she founded the blog "American Maggie", a platform to promote the views of "conservative and Republican women".
-The blog was named after onetime British prime minister Margaret Thatcher.
+The blog was named after British prime minister Margaret Thatcher.

 Stefanik helped prepare the Republican platform for the 2012 United States presidential election, served as director of new media for Tim Pawlenty's presidential exploratory committee, and worked at the Foundation for Defense of Democracies and at Foreign Policy Initiative.
 She managed Rep. Paul Ryan's preparation for the 2012 vice presidential debate.
 After the Mitt Romney-Paul Ryan ticket was defeated in the 2012 presidential election, she returned to upstate New York and joined her parents' business.